Aleafia Health Provides Further Update on its Convertible Debt

-The Company has entered into a Forbearance Agreement (the "Forbearance Agreement") with Debenture holders representing 58% of the Debentures' aggregate principal amount outstanding (the "Holders").
-An ad hoc Steering Committee comprised of certain Debentureholders, and represented by Bennett Jones, has been established that will help facilitate ongoing negotiations surrounding the Convertible Debt.
-The Forbearance Agreement's initial term extends to February 28, 2022, and the agreement automatically renews for 14-day periods thereafter unless notice to the contrary is provided (the "Term").
+Further to the Company's announcements on February 1, March 1 and March 16, 2022, the Forbearance Agreement, entered into between the Company and holders of Convertible Debt representing approximately 62% of the aggregate principal amount of debentures outstanding, has been extended until April 11, 2022.
+The Agreement automatically renews for 14-day periods thereafter unless advance notice to the contrary is provided.

-Under the Forbearance Agreement, the Holders, among other considerations, forebear in enforcing their rights or remedies against the Company under the Indenture and otherwise at law with respect to the non-payment of interest until the expiry of the Term.
-The Company, in turn, has agreed to certain customary and standard covenants regarding carrying on business in the ordinary course during the Term.

-Under the Forbearance Agreement, the Holders and the Company have agreed to work expeditiously and in good faith to negotiate a potential transaction to amend the terms associated with the Convertible Debt.
-There can be no assurance that the negotiations will result in a transaction.
+The parties continue to work expeditiously and in good faith to negotiate a potential transaction to amend the terms associated with the Convertible Debt.
+While there can be no assurances regarding any outcome, the Company believes progress is being made towards a solution that is beneficial to its stakeholders.

 For Investor & Media Relations: